-The complainant in his miscellaneous application has further stated that he had planned the electricity system providing a load of 5 KW to each allottee.
-Whereas, the respondent has taken a load of 9.8 KW on his building, which is in excess by 4.8 KW.
-He has further stated that the excess load charges are to be paid @ Rs.
+The complainant in his complaint has stated that the respondent has constructed a 3-storied house on plot number-23.
+The complainant in the miscellaneous application has further stated that he had planned the electricity system providing a load of 5 KW to each allottee.
+Whereas, the complainant in his application dated 3rd January, 2023 has submitted that the respondent has not taken any excess load over and above 5 KW but in the rejoinder it has been submitted that the respondent has taken load of 12 KW on his building, which is in excess by 7 KW.
+He has further stated that the excess load charges are to be . paid @ Rs.
 5000 per KW, therefore the respondent is liable to pay Rs.
-24,000 for the excess load charges.
-The respondent in his reply has neither denied nor accepted anything about the extra load and its payment.
-From the perusal of the site inspection report, it is clear that the total capacity of the transformer installed by the promoter is 500 KW+ 125KW i.e. 625 KW.
+35,000/- for the excess load charges.
+Further in the summary/ written submissions filed on 3rd May, 2023 it was again shown that the respondent has not taken any excess load over and above 5 KW.
+The respondent in his reply has neither denied not accepted anything about the extra load and in its payment.
+Therefore to conclude it is clear from the facts as narrated above that the stand of the complainant has remained contradictory qua consumption of excess load by respondent and he has failed to prove that the respondent has consumed load over and above 5KW.

+19. From the perusal of the site inspection report, it is clear that the total capacity of the transformer installed by the promoter is 500 KW+ 125KW i.e. 625 KW.
 The sanctioned plots in this colony are 70 nos. and flats are 80 nos.
 The present electrical load will not be able to cater, once all the plot owners have constructed their buildings and flat holders have occupied their flats.
-The counsel for the complainant during arguments stated that at present, only 36 flats and 20 plots ie total 56 units have been occupied by the allottees.
-Therefore, at present the load availability is not an issue.
+The counsel for the complainant during arguments stated that at present only 36 flats and 20 plots i.e. total 56 units have been occupied by the allottees.
+Therefore at present the load availability is not an issue.
 However, as and when all the plot owners will construct their houses, there will be requirement of upgrading the electrical system of the colony to cater to the extra load requirement.
 Therefore, in the future, the electrical system will be required to be upgraded to cater to the requirement to all the allottees.